soderlundf/elmw/README.md

 ## Context data

-The add custom data to the output, pass an object to `context` in the configuration.
+The add custom data to the output, pass additional data to `context` in the configuration.

 ```javascript
 app.use(elmw({ context: 'hello world' }));